 The bacteria involved are usually anaerobic and sometimes mixed, often including anaerobes, such as Bacteroides and anaerobic and microaerophilic streptococci.
 Staphylococci are commonly involved after cranial trauma, neurosurgery, or endocarditis.
 Enterobacteriaceae may be isolated in chronic ear infections.
 After chronic suppurative otitis media, anaerobic bacteria, streptococci, and gram-negative bacteria are common causes.

-Fungi (eg, Aspergillus) and protozoa (eg, Toxoplasma gondii, particularly in HIV-infected patients) can cause abscesses.
+Fungi (eg, Aspergillus) and protozoa (eg, Toxoplasma gondii, particularly in patients with HIV infection) can cause abscesses.

 Symptoms and Signs of Brain Abscess